sleeyax/stremio-addons/README.md

 * Archived [Podcasts](packages/addons/podcasts) in favor of [Podcasts for All](https://github.com/NivM1/podcasts-for-all).
 * Arhived [Cartoon Extra](packages/addons/cartoonextra) because it has been taken down.
 * Archived [Search and Play](packages/addons/search-and-play) due to technical difficulties regarding hosting.
 Could be fixed, but only very few people used this addon anyways.
+* Archived [Watch Cartoon Online (WCO)](packages/addons/watchcartoononline) becausee it seems broken and I no longer care to fix it.

 ## Project structure
 Overview of how this project is structured: